OfficeDev/Project-docs-pr/project/api/CalendarCollection.md

 #### <a name="GetById_String_objectId_"></a>GetById(String objectId)

-Gets a [Calendar](Calendar.md) from the collection with the Guid value.
+Gets a [Calendar](Calendar.md) from the collection with the Id value.

 ##### Syntax